 Each case would be decided on its merits and one cannot assume that all obese people have an onset of medical conditions and thus would have problems in their professional life (as that in itself could be considered to be discriminatory should they be treated less favourably as a result).

-Should you require employment law advice on this matter, please contact us or call our 24-hour Advice Line.
+Should you require employment law advice on this matter, please book a consultation or call our 24-hour Advice Line.

 By Jonathan Melia